 You don’t have time to wrestle with complicated software.
 A good financing partner should offer a simple, easy-to-use online platform or mobile app where you can submit invoices and track their status.
 Clear reporting is just as important.
 You should be able to see exactly which invoices are outstanding, when payments are expected, and what fees you’ve paid at a glance.
 This transparency helps you maintain a clear picture of your cash flow and makes managing your agency’s finances much more straightforward.
 Look for a partner whose technology simplifies your workload, not adds to it.

-Warning Signs Your Agency Needs AR Financing
+Signs Your Home Health Agency Needs AR Financing

 It’s easy to get so caught up in providing great care that you overlook the financial health of your agency until it becomes a real problem.
 Cash flow gaps can sneak up on you, but there are usually clear warning signs.
 Recognizing these signals early can help you find a solution before you’re in a tough spot.
 Here are a few common red flags that show it might be time to consider accounts receivable (AR) financing.

-You’re Waiting Too Long for Payments
+Sign #1: You’re Waiting Weeks (or Months) for Payments

 Does this sound familiar?
 You’ve provided excellent care, submitted your invoices, and now… you wait.
 And wait.
 Payers like Medicaid, Medicare, and private insurance can take 30, 60, or even 90 days to pay.
 In the meantime, you still have to make payroll every two weeks and cover rent, supplies, and gas.
 This delay between doing the work and getting paid is one of the biggest challenges in home care.
 When you’re constantly dipping into your savings just to cover basic operating costs, it’s a clear sign that your cash flow is stretched too thin.
 AR financing is designed to bridge exactly this gap.